austozi/poddie/README.md

 ### Environment variables

-The Poddie container is configured using the following environment variables.
+The Poddie container is configured using the following environment variables in docker-compose.yml.
 Some of these variables will appear in the index page at the root of the web server.

 | Environment variable | Function |
 |-|-|